 Not sure how to find out how old your water heater is?
 You can find out how old your water heater is by looking up the serial number on the manufacturer’s sticker near the top of the water heater.
 Age isn't the only element that can cause a water heater malfunction, so regularly inspect it to check for signs of moisture build-up, mold or corrosion.
 If your water isn’t as hot as it used to be or there’s rust coming from your faucets, it’s time to call Hippo Home Care if you are a Hippo customer or your favorite plumber/ water heater specialist.

 Snow may look lovely.
 But if your home is not weatherproof, a bad snowstorm could damage your roof, walls and ceiling.
 Make sure your home is ready for inclement weather by ensuring that your rain gutters and downspouts are clean.
-You should also check doors and windows to ensure that your caulking hasn’t cracked.
+You should also check doors and windows to ensure that your caulking oe sealing isn't cracked or damaged.

-If it snows where you live, be wary about the formation of ice dams on your roof.
+If it normally snows where you live, be wary about the formation of ice dams on your roof.
 This happens when the heat inside your home causes water to melt in the middle of your roof.
 The water then refreezes near the edges, forming a dam that prevents melting snow from draining off the roof.
 The water that backs up can leak into your home and damage ceilings, walls and other areas of your home.
 To prevent ice dams from forming, insulate your attic to keep heat from rising and reaching the roof.